doszyja/openlp-remote-database/docs/DETAILED_TODO.md

   - Network configuration
   - Volume mounts for code (development)
   - Estimated: 2 hours
+  - **Completed**: 2025-01-22 - Created `docker-compose.dev.yml` for development with MongoDB in Docker, API and Web running locally for hot-reloading

 - [ ] **Task 6.1.4**: Create docker-compose.prod.yml for production
   - PostgreSQL service with named volume